-Mueller's office questioned Sessions in Russia investigation
+Mueller's office spoke with Sessions, Comey in Russia investigation

 - The White House said it is cooperating with Mueller's investigation

+Sessions was questioned for several hours last week as part of the investigation into Russia's meddling in the 2016 election.
+Investigators spoke with Comey last year, sources told CNN.

+The interviews, part of the investigation into Russia's meddling in the election and whether President Donald Trump obstructed justice since taking office, are major developments in Mueller's investigation.

-The interview, a major development in Mueller's investigation, took place last Wednesday.
-A source familiar with the discussion said it was the first time Sessions was interviewed and he was not under subpoena.
+Sessions was questioned last Wednesday, a source close to Sessions told CNN, and a source familiar with the discussion said it was the first time the attorney general was interviewed.
+He was not under subpoena, the source familiar added.

+The New York Times, citing two people briefed on the matter, reported

+Tuesday that Comey was asked about memos he wrote about interactions with the President.

-Justice Department spokeswoman Sarah Isgur Flores confirmed the meeting, which was first reported
+Justice Department spokeswoman Sarah Isgur Flores confirmed the Sessions meeting, which was also first reported

 by The New York Times.
 She declined to say if the attorney general turned over any documents or communications to Mueller's office.

 The White House said it is cooperating with Mueller's investigation.
-White House special counsel Ty Cobb declined to comment.
+White House special counsel Ty Cobb declined to comment when asked about the Sessions meeting.

 Trump told reporters Tuesday afternoon that he wasn't worried about what Sessions told Mueller's team.